kubernetes/enhancements/keps/sig-node/5328-node-declared-features/README.md

 3. Enhance the kube-scheduler to filter nodes based on the pod's requirements.
 4. Enable API admission controllers to validate requests for operations against a node's actual feature support.
 5. Enable Kubelet admission plugin to check if the Pod is compatible with the node's features.
-6. Enable Cluster Autoscaler to consider declared features while scaling up existing node groups with active nodes.
+6. Provide an API in the shared library for autoscalers (Eg: Cluster Autoscaler, Karpenter) to deterministically resolve node declared features based on static node configuration.

 ### Non-Goals

 1. Replace Taints/Tolerations or Node Labels/Selectors/Affinity.
 2. Serve as a reporting mechanism for permanent static node attributes (like architecture, or specific hardware).
 3. The feature declaration and matching mechanism is designed to support only new features introduced after this framework is in place.
 It is not applicable to Kubernetes features that are already implemented.
-4. Cluster Autoscaler integration for scale-from-zero scenarios is a non-goal for this KEP and needs to be solved as a part of larger autoscaling strategy.
-This is discussed in [Future Considerations](#cluster-autoscaler-scale-from-zero-integration) section.
+4. Implementation of integration logic within node autoscalers.
+The shared library provides the API to determine declared features, but the actual integration logic remain out of scope for this KEP.

 ## Existing Mechanisms and Limitations